5 Common Lies & Misconceptions about the College Apps Process

-It doesn’t matter if you have trips planned.
-The point is to get as much of the review and practice completed as possible, so that it’s not an added workload during the school year.
-Then when actual exam times comes around, there’s less you actually have to do because you’re caught up/in a better position.
+It’s okay if you have trips planned.
+Aim to get as much of the review & practice completed as possible over the summer to reduce your during–school workload.
+Then when actual exam times comes around, there’s less you actually have to do because you’re caught up.

 All the sports, clubs, APs, awesome SATs/ACTs……EVERYTHING!

-Before you look at the graph before, a bit of context:
+Before you jump to the graph below, I wanted to give you a bit of context: